-With small tourism numbers, Moldova is off the radar for most travellers.
-But if you’re thinking of braving the area, know these hidden gems first.
+Moldova is off the radar for most travellers.
+But if you’re thinking of braving the area, here’s a few hidden gems to look for.

 Moldova, a country that borders Ukraine and Romania, is home to a population of roughly 3.6 million people.
 It’s been a little over 26 years since Moldova first claimed its independence, splitting from the Soviet Union during the collapse of communism.

 Its recent formation makes it a fascinating place to learn about.
 Most travellers to the little-visited Eastern European nation stick around the capital city of Chisinau, with its Soviet-style architecture and grand neoclassical European flairs.
 But the country is so much more than that, offering bounties of deliciously hearty food, obscure historic gems and natural gems hidden in its rustic landscape.